 Shirley has spent the last 40 years understanding and developing her psychic mediumship skills.
 These skills were innate as a child, but they didn’t fully emerge until after the birth of her second daughter and the unwelcome news her daughter had a terminal pediatric liver disease.
 Often times, shocking news breaks one open.

 After her divorce in 1989, she became a freelance court reporter enabling her to make a living and move onward.
 Court reporting offered her skills she still uses today, demanding a high standard of acute attention, focus and concentration.
 She worked in this field for 25 years.

-In her path of self-discovery, she made the transition from a heterosexual woman to a lesbian woman, acknowledging the fluidity of her gender preference.
+In her path of self-discovery, she made the transition from a heterosexual woman to a lesbian woman, acknowledging the fluidity of her sexual orientation.
 She was with a woman for 15 years, raising a blended family together, before her wife was killed in a car accident.
 A devastating loss, but one that Shirley had premonitions about, experiencing firsthand access to the unseen world, as well as experiencing her late wife’s visitations shortly after she made her transition.
 It was another tragic experience that broke her more open, more willing to experience life beyond the veil.
+Her wife's transition left Shirley with a gift of sound healing.

 Shirley searched for tools she could use to help herself and her family, and she found Dr. Susan Jeffers’ book Feel the Fear and Do It Anyway.
 It was a resource she depended on for many difficult years and events.
 She became a licensed trainer in Dr. Jeffers’ work around fear, and for decades empowered people using Jeffers’ techniques allowing them more emotional freedom to find peace in their lives and follow their dreams.
 She grew into a strong caregiving advocate.